Light weight mirror blanks

 STROPEK - Glastechnik manufactures light weight mirror blanks for optical instruments.
 With our patented technology we offer a mirror substrate near net shape, nearly closed back, with low internal stress and low weight.
 Our main domain are mirror blanks for astronomical telescopes.
-However these substrates can also be used in other fields of optics were low mass, a high stiffness to weight ratio, rapid dynamics, low thermal inertia, fast and secure processing of optical components are important.
+However these substrates can also be used in other fields of optics were low mass, a high stiffness to weight ratio, low thermal inertia, fast and secure processing of optical components are important.

 Breslauer Str.
 30

 Mail: [email protected]

 To serve the astronomical community and instrument makers we offer a standard line of well tested mirror blanks suitable for primary mirrors in diameters from 10 to 26 inch.
 These blanks are already pregenerated to mach the desired ROC.
 They offer a concave front plate and a plano backplate like traditional mirror blanks.
 They are available in two different glass types with characteristic thermal expansions.
 All glass types are suitable for a precision optical surface as needed for an astronomical telescope.
 Edge thickness ranges from 40mm to 51mm.
 Focal ratio F3.7 to F5.
 The areal density of our standard mirror blank is 30Kg/m2 targeting for an areal density of ~25Kg/m2 for the finished primary mirror.
 The high number of support elements eliminates print through issues during conventional polishing to a small amount.
 High stiffness and fast thermal equilibrium shortens the time needed for testing the optics and greatly improves productivity.
 The distribution of support elements is FEM optimized for minimal print through and wavefront abberation in the finished mirror.
 Carefully figured, these mirrors deliver sharp images of unprecedented clarity in the final instrument.